shudhanshh/Freelance-TF-Project/README.md

 # One click infra deployment using Terraform

-# How to use a Private Cluster in Kubernetes Engine
+# Private Cluster in Kubernetes Engine with L7 loadbalancer, ssl Certificates, and alerting policies.

 ## Table of Contents